Accessibility statement

 This website is reviewed on a weekly basis by Siteimprove, a third party organisation, which tests every page on the website for spelling errors, broken links and accessibility issues against A, AA and AAA accessibility standards.

-Siteimprove has been set up to schedule a test of the site every seven days, with the reports monitored by the Media and Communication team.
-The Accessibility overview score for the website is currently 98.7%.
+Siteimprove has been set up to schedule a test of the site every seven days, with the reports monitored by the Communication and Engagement team, who also carry out spot checks.
+The Accessibility overview score for the website is currently over 90%.

 Reports generated by Siteimprove can be provided electronically by request.